Welcome to the 6th floor. To

 Subject: Nothing Happening

 Hopefully more interesting things will happen in the near future.
-Frank says he has an idea of something fun to do tonight, but I’ll believe it when I see it.
+Frank says he has an i

 Welcome to the 6th floor.
 Today's contributors are: Tabitha, Frank